yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/back-up-restore-universes/back-up-universe-data/ycql.md

 1. Click **OK** to start the requested backup immediately.

 If the universe has [encryption at rest enabled](../../../security/enable-encryption-at-rest), data files are backed up as-is (encrypted) to reduce the computation cost of a backup and to keep the files encrypted.
-A universe key metadata file, containing key references, is also backed up.
+A universe key metadata file containing key references is also backed up.